 Knowledge Base and Support

 The Knowledge Base is pretty good, with a helpful Getting Started guide to help you find your feet on the platform.
 They also have in-depth tutorials for each part of the platform.
 The Help Center is good for troubleshooting queries, and you can contact their support team by phone.
-There’s also a decent community of Constant Contact users, so you can find support there, too.
+There’s also a decent community of Constant Contact users, so you can find customer support there, too.

-The Email plan starts from $20 per month and offers unlimited emails, customizable templates, basic eCommerce, automated abandoned cart emails for Shopify, importing of contact lists, list-building tools, list segmentation, Facebook, Instagram and Google Ads, landing pages, an image library, and more.
+The regular Email paid plan starts from $20 per month and offers unlimited emails, customizable templates, basic eCommerce, automated abandoned cart emails for Shopify, importing of contact lists, list-building tools, list segmentation, Facebook, Instagram and Google Ads, landing pages, an image library, and more.

-The Email Plus plan starts from $45 per month and includes all of the above, plus customizable pop-up forms, automated emails, RSVP forms, split testing, coupons, and dynamic content for emails.
+The Email Plus paid plan starts from $45 per month and includes all of the above, plus customizable pop-up forms, automated emails, RSVP forms, split testing, coupons, and dynamic content for emails.